talha131/onCrashReboot/content/ict/Digital Communication Platforms/WhatsApp role in Remote Education.md

 ---
-title:WhatsApp role in Remote Education
+title: WhatsApp role in Remote Education
 ---

 WhatsApp is a powerful tool for teaching in remote areas.
 It helps teachers send materials, talk to students, and keep everyone learning together.
 This can make a big difference in places where getting to school is hard or the internet isn't very good.